University of the Witwatersrand Architecture and Planning Department

 Urban and regional planning was gradually introduced into the curriculum from the late 1930s and a fully-fledged Department of Town and Regional Planning was set up in 1967.
 This was on the cusp of major events internationally which challenged the high modernism of the time, but it was also at the height of apartheid rule in South Africa.
 The Department evolved as a hub of critical thought, interrogating received wisdom and contesting the ideologies and politics of the period.
 The Department went on to pioneer other taught disciplines in South Africa, including ‘development planning’, ‘housing’ and ‘urban studies’.

-READ ALSO University of Stellenbosch Education Policy Studies Department
+READ ALSO University of Limpopo Nursing Department

 In 2001 the disciplines were merged once more in the School of Architecture and Planning.
 The staff have continued to innovate the curriculum to meet the social and environmental needs of each period and through their role in producing knowledge through active research programmes.
 The School is proud of its long contribution to the dynamic growth of the urban agglomeration, of which it is a part, but also of its contributions in the national and global context, and to the theory and practice of architecture, planning and other disciplines.
 Our aim is to achieve standards of excellent, in meeting the considerable challenges of the new era.